osrf/gazebo_design/event_callbacks/event_callbacks.md

 1. Change `ConnectionPtr` from `boost::shared_ptr` to
 `std::unique_ptr<Connection>` since ownership doesn't need to be shared.
-Deprecate `Event::Disconnect(ConnectionPtr&)` since
-`Event::Disconnect(int)` is used by the destructor, which should be the preferred cleanup strategy.

 2. Store the `boost::function` (or `std::function`) as an object in `EventConnection` rather than as a smart pointer to the object.